-When meeting software is collaborative both in-app and out, thanks to integrations, organizations simply run better.
+When meeting software is collaborative both in-app and out, organizations simply run better.

 With meeting leaders and participants able to initiate tasks as soon as they are deemed necessary, tracking their progress and ensuring follow-through after a meeting is over becomes easy.

 Ready to take meeting task and action item management to a new level?